A former Shaxi village nunnery is beautifully restored in Diantou

 All temple buildings are constructed from rammed earth and mud brick walls on stone foundations, as typical in the local vernacular tradition.
 There are no modern additions to the original design, except for an auxiliary kitchen made of concrete block, a labor-saving substitute for broken original walls.
 We also found thin cement which was poured over the tamped earth floors in places, all of which was removed by our team and replaced with qing brick pavers (青砖).
 The pagoda rooflines of the Jade Emperor shrine are also particular to the Bai people of Yunnan and were painstakingly replaced according to the traditional method of creating a fan-type corner assembly.
 Because this is a Shaxi village folk temple, it is not gilded or extravagant in any way and our project has sought to maintain that modest simplicity of design.

 The Shaxi village temple has mostly served as a gathering place for village elders, a sunny location sheltered from wind in which to play mah-jong and dry vegetables.
 There are a core group of elderly women who maintain the altars and a designated “Uncle” who opens and closes the temple each day, lights incense, cleans the altars and has keys to every room.
-The temple is still an important village centre during holidays or festivals and groups of women regularly come to pray to Guan Yin for children.
+The Pear Orchard is still an important Shaxi village cultural centre during holidays or festivals and groups of women regularly come to pray to Guan Yin for children.